Tips and Tools for Success as an Online Student

 6. Do not procrastinate; follow the course schedule assigned by your instructor.
 If you need an external source to motivate you to complete classwork, consider taking face-to-face classes instead.

-7. Locate resources to assist you in being successful in an online course, such as the ISU University Tutoring Department, the Library article databases, or the Office of Academic Advising.
-Check out ISU's Student Success Center for these and other resources.
+7. Locate resources to assist you in being successful in an online course, such as the ISU University Tutoring Department (external link), the Library article databases (external link), or the Office of Academic Advising (external link).
+Check out ISU's Student Success Center (external link) for these and other resources.

 8. Set aside a private space where you can study and work without interruptions.